 SECTION 1.
 BE it enacted by the general assembly, That from and after the first day of March next, so much of the county of Jefferson, as lies within the following bounds, to wit: beginning at the Elk lick; thence with the line between the counties of Jefferson and Bullitt to Salt river; thence down Salt river to the mouth of Pond creek; thence up Pond creek to the mouth of Brier creek; thence a direct line to the beginning, shall be added to, and to all intents and purposes, be considered as belonging to the county of Bullitt.

-Assuming we have correctly identified Elk Lick, it is possible to located the new line from it to the mouth of Pond Creek, and then the mouth of Brier Creek.
+Assuming we have correctly identified Elk Lick, it is possible to locate the new line from it to the mouth of Pond Creek, and then the mouth of Brier Creek.
 However, the description falters after that (Note the phrase in red print).
 It is clear from later maps that the line goes northeastward to a point midway between Coral Ridge Road and I-65 before turning toward the east on a straight line to where the original line crosses Floyd's Fork.
 However there is no indication of this in the text shown above.
 We do know that the General Assembly passed an act in 1845 to appoint commissioners to re-mark the line between Bullitt and Jefferson Counties.

 When Spencer County was created in 1824, part of eastern Bullitt County was shifted to it.
 With that shift Bullitt County attained its present shape.
 The section shifted to Spencer County is marked with an S marker on the map above, and shown with a blue line.
 The act creating Spencer County is partly given below with the part relevant to Bullitt County in bold print.